jsa4000/homelab-ops/infrastructure/cluster/README.md

 The installation are divided into two steps:

-1. Prepare a SD card with default image.
+1. Prepare a SD card with default image (only the first time).
 2. Install the SPI loader to enable NVME drive.
 3. Install the DietPi using default configuration.